Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Astrophysics

-Low-frequency sensitivity is especially impactful for the detection of intermediate-mass black-holes ($100M_\odot \lesssim M \lesssim 1000M_\odot$).
+Low-frequency sensitivity is especially impactful for the detection of intermediate-mass black holes in the range $100\,M_\odot \lesssim M \lesssim 1000\,M_\odot$.
 Detecting these systems at redshifts approaching 10 would provide information on the oldest population of stars (Population III).
-Additionally, these detections could demonstrate that supermassive black holes---approaching and exceeding $10^6 M_\odot$---were formed by accretion and hierarchical mergers from Population III remnants (the so-called ``light seed'' scenario)~\cite{2009ApJ...698L.129S}. \cref{fig:gw_horizons_seeds} and \cref{tab:astro} show the detection prospects for high-redshift, intermediate-mass black hole mergers for Cosmic Explorer.
+Additionally, these detections could demonstrate that supermassive black holes---approaching and exceeding $10^6 M_\odot$---were formed by accretion and hierarchical mergers from Population III remnants (the so-called ``light seed'' scenario)~\cite{2009ApJ...698L.129S}. \cref{fig:gw_horizons_seeds} shows the response distance~\cite{2021CQGra..38e5010C}\,---\,the redshift out to which binary black hole systems can be detected\,---\,for Cosmic Explorer and other detectors.
+Computing the response distance for a threshold signal-to-noise ratio $\rho_0$ requires numerically solving $\rho_0^2 = 4\int_{f_\text{low}}^\infty \! \rmd\!f \, |h(f;z)|^2 / S_h(f)$ for the corresponding threshold $z$; here $h(f;z)$ is the redshifted (i.e., detector-frame) gravitational waveform, which is obtained from the source-frame waveform $h(f)$ by the substitutions\footnote{These scalings are valid if the detector does not significantly move, due to the earth's rotation and orbit around the sun, while the signal is in that detector's sensitivity band.
+This approximation is valid for Cosmic Explorer, since $f_\text{low}$ is sufficiently high, but not for spaced-based detectors such as LISA.} $f \mapsto f/(1+z)$, $m_1 \mapsto (1+z)m_1$, and $m_2 \mapsto (1+z)m_2$~\cite{1993PhRvD..48.4738M}. \cref{tab:astro} summarizes the detection prospects for high-redshift, intermediate-mass black hole mergers.